High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Observables

 This convergence field is directly proportional to the surface mass density along the line of sight.
 The CMB lensing is as such an unbiased estimation of the distribution of mass.
 However it is an integrated estimation, whereas galaxy surveys can enable tomographic analyses thanks to redshift measurements.

-The CMB lensing has been characterized by the \Planck CMB survey \citep{PlanckGravLensing2018}, and by the ACTPol \citep{SherwinvanEngelen2017}, SPT-SZ \citep{OmoriChown2017} and SPTpol \citep{WuMocanu2019} collaborations.
-Next generation CMB surveys such as Simons Observatory or CMB-S4 will increase the signal to noise ratios at all $\ell$ by almost one and two orders of magnitude respectively.
-These new experiments will make the CMB lensing as a sensitive probe of the dark matter distribution, and via cross-correlation studies it will be crucial to constrain the growth rate of structure, the neutrino masses, or the level of primordial non-Gaussianities during the inflationary epoch.
+The CMB lensing has been characterised by the \Planck CMB survey \citep{PlanckGravLensing2018}, and by the ACTPol \citep{SherwinvanEngelen2017}, SPT-SZ \citep{OmoriChown2017}, and SPTpol \citep{WuMocanu2019} collaborations.
+Next-generation CMB surveys such as the Simons Observatory or CMB-S4 will increase the signal-to-noise ratios at all $\ell$ by almost one and two orders of magnitude, respectively.
+These new experiments will make the CMB lensing a sensitive probe of the dark matter distribution, and via cross-correlation studies it will be crucial to constraining the growth rate of the structure, the neutrino masses, or the level of primordial non-Gaussianities during the inflationary epoch.